weslayer/illumio-tech/README.md

 * Outputting the occurences of the combination of dstport, protocol
 * Outputting the occurences for tags

+To run this project,
+1. Input desired flow logs in the input directory
+2. Input desired mappings in the mappings directory
-To run this project, simply enter `python main.py` in the main `illumio-tech` directory
+3. Run `python main.py` in the main `illumio-tech` directory terminal

 Thank you to my interviewers that will be reading this `:D`